worldline/angular-training/docs/src/routing/README.md

 }
 ```

-A full correction of the *Personal Library* app is available in this [stackblitz](https://stackblitz.com/edit/angular-routing-training-correction?file=src/app/book-list/book-list.component.ts).
+A full correction of the *Personal Library* app is available in this [stackblitz](https://stackblitz.com/github/ocunidee/atpw-routing/tree/correction?file=src/app/app.routes.ts&title=Routing%20correction).

 ## Practical Work: Router-based navigation

 Let's implement the Search Film application routing.

-1. During the project initial setup, the CLI asked if it should add Angular routing and we answered yes.
-The CLI installed the `@angular/router` library, you can check that in the dependencies declared in the `package.json`.
-It also created the `app-routing.module.ts` file.

-2. Add a `login` route linked to the `LoginFormComponent` and a `search` route linked to `FilmSearchComponent` in the `app-routing.module.ts` file.
+1. Add a `login` route linked to the `LoginFormComponent` and a `search` route linked to `FilmSearchComponent` in the `app.routes.ts` file.

-3. Add a `<router-outlet></router-outlet>` at the top of the `AppComponent` template.
+2. Add a `<router-outlet></router-outlet>` at the top of the `AppComponent` template.
 You should now see the LoginComponent twice when navigating to `http://localhost:4200/login`.
+Don't forget the import.

 ::: details Expected result
 ![Visual result of the routing practical work step 3](../assets/visual-1.png)